Djpotra/genmap/README.md

 # genmap

 Domain partitioning tool for Nek5000 using the recursive spectral bisection method.

 ### Introduction

-Currently, the code can perform a lanczos iteration to find the tri-diagonal matrix whoose eigenvalues approximate the eigenvalues of A. Lanczos iteration can be found in `src/lanczos.c`.
+Currently, the code can perform a lanczos iteration to find the tri-diagonal matrix whoose eigenvalues approximate the eigenvalues of a given symmetric matirx.
+Lanczos iteration can be found in `src/lanczos.c`.
+There are two implementations (to compare answers) called `lanczos` and `lanczos2`.

 Main data structures used by `genmap` are `CSRMatrix` and `Vector`.
-Lanczos iteration takes a `CSRMatrix` (say, A) and an initial vector to be used as the starting vector for the lanczos iteration and then produce two arrays: diagonal and sub-diagonal entries of the hermitian tri-diagonal matrix which approximates the eigenvalues of A. 0th entries of both of this arrays should be ignored.
+Lanczos iteration takes a `CSRMatrix` (say, A) and an initial vector to be used as the starting vector for the  iteration and then produce two
+arrays: diagonal and sub-diagonal entries of the hermitian tri-diagonal matrix which approximates the eigenvalues of A.

 Below is the directory structure of the current genmap directory.